CaioFaSoares/studying_swift/README.md

 We're currently studying for various hiring process for Swift developers.
 Among some of these process, a few websites have both mental compilation and coding challenges, and this repo is our "brain" on what we are studying.

+Hop over to either mine or Lucas's branch and you're set.

 ## How can I use this repo?
 First of all, the exercises in this repo are from Exercism's Swift trail and I can't stress enough how good it is.